Creamy, Spicy, and Sweet

 - 2 tbsp honey

-- Optional: If you’re missing that big, melty cheese-pull and you want an over-the-top cheesy pie, you can add up to 1 cup (4oz) shredded mozzarella cheese at the same time as adding the parmesan cheese.
+- Optional: If you want an extra-cheesy pizza, you can add 1 cup (4oz) shredded mozzarella cheese along with the parm

 - Preheat your oven to 500 degrees F / 260 degrees C and set a bakers half sheet to the side.